Bolivia–Germany relations: History

-In 1825, soon after Bolivia declared its independence from Spain; the City-state of Hamburg (as a member of the German Confederation) recognized Bolivia that same year.
-In 1847, Bolivia appointed an Ambassador to the court of King Frederick William IV of Prussia.
+In 1825, soon after Bolivia declared its independence from Spain, the city-state of Hamburg (as a member of the German Confederation) recognized Bolivia that same year.
+In 1847, Bolivia appointed an ambassador to the court of King Frederick William IV of Prussia.
 In 1871, Germany opened a consulate in La Paz.
-In the late 19th century, Germans began migrating to Bolivia, and were involved primarily in commerce and in mining.
+In the late 19th century, Germans began migrating to Bolivia and were involved primarily in commerce and in mining.
 As a result of German migration to the country, Germany opened a diplomatic legation in La Paz in 1902.
 In July 1908, both nations formally established diplomatic relations.

-During both World War I and World War II, Bolivia broke diplomatic relations with Germany both times due to international pressure.
-In 1937, Bolivia had elected President Germán Busch who was of German origin.
-During his presidency, President Busch was persuaded by mining Barron, Moritz Hochschild, and allowed the admittance of Jewish refugees escaping Nazi persecution to Bolivia.
+During both World War I and World War II, Bolivia broke diplomatic relations with Germany both times owing to international pressure.
+In 1937, Bolivia had elected President Germán Busch, who was of German origin.
+During his presidency, President Busch was persuaded by mining baron Moritz Hochschild and allowed the admittance of Jewish refugees escaping Nazi persecution to Bolivia.
 Between 1938 and 1941, more than 20,000 Jewish refugees were granted visas at Bolivian consulates throughout Europe and immigrated to the South American nation.

 After World War II, Bolivia, like many countries in South America, received Nazis fleeing capture and trial.
-One notable Nazi was SS and Gestapo functionary Klaus Barbie who had emigrated to Bolivia and resided in the city of Cochabamba for 30 years and obtained Bolivian citizenship.
-Barbie had become influential in the country and had the ear of several Presidents.
-In 1983, Barbie was arrested and extradited to France where he was tried and sentenced to life imprisonment.
+One notable Nazi was SS and Gestapo functionary Klaus Barbie, who had emigrated to Bolivia and resided in the city of Cochabamba for 30 years and obtained Bolivian citizenship.
+Barbie had become influential in the country and had the ear of several presidents.
+In 1983, Barbie was arrested in La Paz and extradited to France, where he was tried and sentenced to life imprisonment.

 Bolivia and West Germany established diplomatic relations in December 1952.
 By 1956, both nations had opened embassies in their respective capitals.
 In 1973, Bolivia established diplomatic relations with East Germany.